Coder-X15/CmdPrime/Readme.md

 <u><h1> 4.
 How Can Others Contribute </h1></u>
 Others may fork this repo , make changes in the code to make it faster ( I made a slow version of this...)

 Usage: Type ```CmdPrime.py 100 ```or some other number after placing the source code in the path given in cmd.exe (not administrator version), or use pyinstaller  (``` pip install pyinstaller```) , convert the source code to executable , place it in some folder and then add its path to the PATH environment variable so that cmd.exe can recognize it .
-Then type ```CmdPrime 100``` and see what happens.
+Then type ```CmdPrime.exe 100``` and see what happens.

 Thanks !